davidstone/bounded-integer/readme.md

 3. Allow conversions that might be wrong (assigning a value between 1 and 10 to a value between 5 and 20), but only when explicitly requested.
 4. Allow implicit conversions to larger types.
 5. Have no space or time overhead, assuming basic compiler optimizations like inlining, so that `bounded::integer` can be used on very large data sets or systems with hard real-time requirements.

-## Using policies

-The general form of the class is `bounded::integer<minimum, maximum, policy = bounded::null_policy>`. `policy` is some user-provided function to handle assignment of an out-of-range value.
-The default `null_policy` asserts the value is in range if asserts are enabled.

 # bounded::integer installation instructions